 - To a mixing bowl add the soy sauce, mirin, honey, ginger and garlic.
 Whisk to mix well.

-- Add half to a ziptop bag or bowl and submerge the salmon, marinate for 1 hour.
+- Add half of the marinade to a ziptop bag or bowl and submerge the salmon, marinate for 1 hour.

 - Place the top shelf of oven 6 inches from the top and preheat the broiler.